Visual Glossary - Translating AI for Infrastructure Engineers

 Practical use cases

-Case 1: Internal Chat with Azure OpenAI (Standard)
+Case 1: Internal chat with Azure OpenAI (Standard)

-• Implement local cache for repeated prompts
+• Implement local caching for repeated prompts

 • Monitor with Application Insights